jiamaozheng/predictdb.org/README.md

 ## How to update this webapp?

-Just scp all updated files to predictdb.org s3 bucket.
+Just copy web files to predictdb.org s3 bucket, and upload data files to predictdb2 s3 bucket.